 One of Cardano’s main selling points, which Sp8de is also riding on, is that its Ouroboros PoS protocol’s paper has been academically peer-reviewed and has the capability for scalable and decentralized randomness.
 The randomness is how Ouroboros selects the next stake winners and avoids some of the problems associated with PoS protocols such as the ‘nothing at stake’ problem and centralization toward large token holders.

 Since this is an article about Sp8de and not Cardano; we won’t delve much deeper into the latter.
 But what you should take away is that Sp8de is fully reliant on the development of the Cardano blockchain.
-Hence, the development of the Sp8de protocol will always be limited by status of Cardano, which is far from ready.
+Hence, the development of the Sp8de protocol will always be limited by the status of Cardano, which is far from ready.

 Sp8de acknowledges in its whitepaper that its development is contingent upon the progress of Cardano.
 Specifically, it notes that Sp8de’s deployment on the Cardano blockchain is contingent on the completion of its Goguen, or smart contracts phase.
 According to the Cardano roadmap, this phase is about 50% complete.